eugene-maina72/Phase_5_Capstone_Project-SmartPath/README.md

 ## Acknowledgements

-We would like to express our sincere gratitude to:
+We want to express our sincere gratitude to:

 - Moringa School – for providing the learning foundation and project framework.
 - O*NET (Occupational Information Network) – for the rich job dataset that powers this recommendation engine.
 - Career Development Theorists – especially John Holland, for the RIASEC model.
-- Our instructors Mildred Jepkosgei, Antonny Muiko and Brian Chacha (Moringa School) – for mentorship and support in fostering innovative talent.
+- Our instructors, Mildred Jepkosgei, Antonny Muiko and Brian Chacha from Moringa School, for mentorship and support in fostering innovative talent.
 - This work reflects a growing commitment to applying data science in empowering youth, career clarity, and digital transformation in Africa.

 ### Authors